rioki/spdr/README.md

 We first define an enum that contains all message ids.
 These are unique ids per message type and are of type `MessageId`.

-Futher we define the actuall messages types.
-This done by alisaing a `Message` with the message id and all payload data types unsing the `using` clause.
+Further we define the actual messages types.
+This done by aliasing a `Message` with the message id and all payload data types using the `using` clause.

 To implement the chat server we need to create a network `Node` with the given protocol id.